axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

    the tasks belonging to you but all open tasks.

-For each task the following key information is shown in the list:
+For each task the following key information is shown in the list, you can change it by click on :guilabel:`Manage columns`:

 - Priority